-I. Indemnification.
+- I. Indemnification.
 Under the Tex.
 LLC Stats., an LLC may indemnify any of its Members, Managers, officers or other persons subject only to such standards and restrictions, if any, as may be set forth in the LLC's certificate of formation or Company Agreement.
-The restrictions on indemnification applicable to regular corporations are not applicable to LLCs.
+The restrictions on indemnification applicable to for-profit corporations are not applicable to LLCs.
 This approach is similar to the approach taken under Delaware law, but could be subject to public policy limitations.
 In any event, this change increases the importance of having long form indemnification because a "to maximum extent permitted by law" provision may encompass things neither the drafter nor the client foresaw, which could lead courts to read in public policy limits or find the provision void for vagueness.
-The indemnification provisions
+The indemnification provisions should specify who is entitled to be indemnified for what and under what circumstances, which requires both thought and careful drafting. - J. Capital Contributions.
+The contribution of a Member may consist of any tangible or intangible benefit to the LLC or other property of any kind or nature, including a promissory note, services performed, a contract for services to be performed or other interests in or securities or other obligations of any other LLC or other entity.
+The Company Agreement